 What is your favorite dive destination and why?
 Cabo Pulmo, Mexico!
 The health of the marine park just gets better and better.
 Jacks, mobula rays, bull sharks and smiling puffers are just some of the critters.
 The small eco lodge is comfortable, relaxing and a great escape.
 The people are kind and fun.

 When and where did you first learn to scuba dive?
-I learned to scuba dive with Denver Divers in 2014 and kept coming back for more classes and adventures.
+I learned to scuba dive with Denver Divers in 2014; then kept returning for additional classes and adventures.

 What is your favorite underwater memory?
-My first open water dive in Italy where I was introduced to my new obsession!
-Every dive is amazing though.
-I love identifying marine life and am always on the hunt for octopus, dolphins, whales, squid, seahorses, spotted drum fish, frogfish, batfish and sharks!
+Initially, it was my first open water dive in Italy where I was introduced to my diving obsession.
+However, surfing the strong currents of Raja Ampat, Indonesia with eleven manta rays for thirty minutes pretty much sums up the best dive ever!
+I enjoy identifying marine life and am always searching for octopus, cetaceans, seahorses, frogfish, batfish and sharks.

 When and where did you first learn to dive?
 I fell in love with snorkeling as a kid and started scuba diving with my family at twelve years old.
 But I first learned freediving techniques living in Hawaii after college and was drawn to the purity of the sport.